Is JetBlue’s new Cash + Points flight redemption a good deal?

 There are a number of ways to earn JetBlue points, whether that’s through their own co-branded credit card or flying paid flights.
 However, the easiest way is by collecting transferrable bank points with American Express Membership Rewards, Chase Ultimate Rewards, or Citi ThankYou points.

-- Chase Sapphire Reserve®: Earn 50,000 Chase Ultimate Rewards points after spending $4,000 on purchases within the first three months of opening your account.
+- Chase Sapphire Reserve®: Earn 60,000 bonus points after you spend $4,000 in the first three months from account opening.

 60,000 Chase points could be worth up to $840 of airfare on JetBlue!